Nov. 1, 2022

-Starting in January 2014, most people are required to have health insurance coverage or pay a penalty if they do not.
-Coverage may include employer-provided insurance, coverage an individual purchases on their own, Health First Colorado (Colorado’s Medicaid program), Child Health Plan Plus (CHP+), Medicare or TRICARE.
+Most people are required to have health insurance coverage.
+Coverage may include employer-provided insurance, coverage an individual purchases on their own, Health First Colorado (Colorado’s Medicaid program), Child Health Plan Plus (CHP+), Medicare, or TRICARE.

 Exemptions from the Insurance Requirement

-Though most people will be required to have insurance, several groups are exempt from the requirement to obtain coverage or pay the penalty, including but not limited to:
+Though most people are required to have health insurance, several groups are exempt from the requirement to obtain coverage, including but not limited to:

 - people who are uninsured for less than 3 months of the year